TMiclot/MICLOT/User_Guide/__glossary.md

 Repulsion and clash involve a pair of close residues with same charge or different hydropathy (hydrophile or hydrophobe).

-If the distance between the backbones is close but the side chains are far apart, then repulsion occurs.
+**Repulsion:** If the distance between the backbones is close but the side chains are far apart, then repulsion occurs.
+The presence of a pepulsion is certainly not optimal, but is not necessarily an important bad factor for the protein-protein interaction.

-If the distance between the backbones is close and the side chains are close, then there's a clash.
+**Clash:** If the distance between the backbones is close and the side chains are close, then there's a clash.
+The presence of a clash can be an important bad factor for the protein-protein interaction.

 List of all repulsion/clash types: